Twitter, Inc.: 2007–2022: Growth

-2022–present
+2022 and 2023

 Acquisition by Elon Musk

-Business magnate Elon Musk revealed that he had bought 9.1% of Twitter for $2.64 billion on April 4, 2022.
+Businessman Elon Musk revealed that he had bought 9.1% of Twitter for $2.64 billion on April 4, 2022.
 In response, Twitter's stock rose by as much as 27% and Twitter shares experienced the largest intraday surge since Twitter's IPO in 2013.
 Musk was appointed to Twitter's board on April 9, under a deal that prohibited him from acquiring more than 14.9% of the company.

-Musk made an unsolicited offer on April 14 to acquire Twitter for $43 billion and take the company private.
+Musk made an unsolicited offer on April 14 to acquire Twitter for $44 billion and take the company private.
 Publicly, Musk expressed that his offer was motivated by concerns with how the company was managed, emphasizing his concern that policies he described as censorship were leading to a lack of free speech on the platform.
 Twitter's board introduced a "poison pill" strategy on April 15, which would allow shareholders to buy additional stock should a hostile takeover occur as a means to block Musk's takeover.
 On April 20, Musk secured $46.5 billion in funding as a tender offer, which the board accepted on April 25.

 On July 8, Musk announced he was unilaterally terminating the proposed acquisition, claiming in a regulatory filing that Twitter was in "material breach" of several parts of the agreement by refusing to comply with Musk's requests for spambot account data and dismissing high-ranking employees.
 In response, Twitter board chair Bret Taylor pledged to pursue legal action against Musk at the Delaware Court of Chancery with the goal of completing the acquisition.
 On July 12, Twitter opened a lawsuit against Musk to force the sale to proceed.
 On September 13, 2022, Twitter shareholders voted to approve Elon Musk's takeover of the company.

 On October 4, 2022, it was reported that Musk offered to proceed with the deal at the original offer price of $54.20 per share.
 The deal closed on October 27, 2022, with the merger between Twitter, Inc. and X Holdings II, Inc., a wholly owned subsidiary of X Holdings I, Inc., wholly owned by Musk, and Musk took control of the company, paying $54.20 per share, or about $44 billion.

+By January 2023, Twitter only had around 2,300 employees left, according to Musk, with only 550 working full-time.
+By April, there were less than 1,500 active employees left with 80% of Twitter's work force gone within a year.